Last updated on August 25th, 2023.

 Why Inversions Can Really Help You Out

-Another benefit that most people don’t take into account is the increase in confidence that you feel once you perform these techniques correctly.
+Another benefit that most people don’t consider is the increase in confidence you feel once you perform these techniques correctly.
 Have you ever pictured yourself doing a handstand?
-You may or may not have, but once you master techniques like this you’ll be able to do them without worry.
-Once you accomplish it for the first time, it’ll be a feeling that you won’t easily forget, and the best part is you look good doing it too.
+You may or may not have, but once you master techniques like this, you can do them without worry.
+Once you accomplish it for the first time, it’ll be a feeling that you won’t easily forget, and the best part is you look good doing it, too.

-You’ll notice an increase in your overall health, flexibility, and strength as you perform these exercises routinely.
-More importantly, inversions can just be fun too.
-It’s always interesting to see where we can push our bodies and see how far we can go.
+You’ll notice increased overall health, flexibility, and strength as you perform these exercises routinely.
+More importantly, inversions can just be fun, too.
+It’s always interesting to see where we can push our bodies and how far we can go.

-Performing inversions long term can help us understand our bodies better.
-It can teach us our limits so that we can work and train to overcome them, while enjoying personal growth along the way.
+Performing inversions long-term can help us understand our bodies better.
+It can teach us our limits so that we can work and train to overcome them while enjoying personal growth.